joelouthan/Theologicus/src/confession-1689/1689-32-2-the-quick-and-the-dead-manifestation-of-his-glory.md

 >Mark 9:48 (CSB) where their worm does not die, and the fire is not quenched.

 >2 Thessalonians 1:7–10 (CSB) and to give relief to you who are afflicted, along with us.
 This will take place at the revelation of the Lord Jesus from heaven with his powerful angels, when he takes vengeance with flaming fire on those who don’t know God and on those who don’t obey the gospel of our Lord Jesus.
 They will pay the penalty of eternal destruction from the Lord’s presence and from his glorious strength on that day when he comes to be glorified by his saints and to be marveled at by all those who have believed, because our testimony among you was believed.

+For those who do not believe the Christ, did not heed the gospel, never believed, did what was right in their own eyes, never turned to the Christ, did not want him, wanted to be their own god, they will sit under the eternal wrath of the Christ.
+Forever.